Non-Invasive Prenatal Testing (NIPT) – The SAFE Test

 The Fetal Medicine Unit at St George’s Hospital is a leading tertiary referral centre and research centre located within a purpose built unit.
 It houses state of the art facilities for all aspects of care from routine assessment up to invasive procedures, including fetal surgery (surgery in the womb).
 The unit routinely accepts referrals from the 10 district general hospitals in the south-west London region including approximately 35,000 women a year for antenatal care.
 Extra-regional referrals are also received for complex fetal surgical procedures and maternal care from other hospitals in the UK and Europe.
 The unit has recognised international expertise in the clinical and supportive management of high-risk care in pregnancy.

-The SAFE test is a CE-marked in vitro diagnostic test from Premaitha Health (The IONA test ®).
-Premaitha Health is a UK based molecular diagnostics company working in partnership with St George’s University NHS Hospitals Foundation Trust to create a UK Centre of Excellence in bringing the first regulated NIPT test to more pregnant women.
+The SAFE test is a CE-marked in vitro diagnostic test from Yourgene Health plc (The IONA® test).
+Yourgene Health plc is a UK based molecular diagnostics company working in partnership with St George’s University NHS Hospitals Foundation Trust to create a UK Centre of Excellence in bringing the first regulated NIPT test to more pregnant women.